 To validate our algorithm with ground truth data for which the true skin movement was known, we used a hand tracking example with two artist generated animations of body motion.
 In the first animation the little finger is flexed, and in the second animation all the fingers are flexed to produce a hand grasping gesture.
-To the generate ground truth data we simulated skin sliding on the body using the skin simulation software Vital Skin.
-The skin was then rendered using Autodesk's Maya software to generate an image sequence (1k $\times$ 1k resolution).
+To the generate ground truth data we simulated skin sliding on the body using the skin simulation framework of Li, et al. [6].
+The skin was then rendered using Autodesk's Maya software to generate an image sequence (1k × 1k resolution).
 The original animation and rendered image sequences are used as input to our algorithm.